 2nd Annual Communion Breakfast for Educators

 The Second Annual Communion Breakfast for Fairfield County Educators will take place at Sacred Heart University on Sunday, March 7th.
-The event will feature a special presentation on “Catholic Schools, Public Schools, and the Common Good” by Dr. Brian Stiltner, associate professor of Religious Studies at Sacred Heart University and director of the Center for Catholic Thought, Ethics, and Culture.
+The event will feature a special presentation on “Catholic Schools, Public Schools, and the Common Good” by Dr. Brian Stiltner, associate professor of Theology and Religious Studies at Sacred Heart University and director of the Center for Catholic Thought, Ethics, and Culture.
 The breakfast is open to all educators from K-12 and in higher education.

 This special event, which is sponsored by Centesimus Annus Pro Pontifice of Fairfield County and SHU’s Isabelle Farrington School of Education, will begin at 9 A.M. with the celebration of Mass in the University’s new Chapel of the Holy Spirit, by Bishop William E. Lori of Bridgeport.